michael-lazar/rtv/README.rst

 RTV (Reddit Terminal Viewer)
 ============================

-| RTV allows you to view and interact with reddit from your terminal.
+| RTV provides an interface to view and interact with reddit from your terminal.
 | It's compatible with *most* terminal emulators on Linux and OSX.

 .. image:: http://i.imgur.com/Ek13lqM.png